 I was living in São Carlos, SP, Brazil, but because of the pandemics, I'm living with my family in the countryside of São Paulo state.
-I must confess that I'm enjoying this nomadic life.
-I'm considering packing my notebook, with my phone routing the Internet, and traveling around several places for some time before coming back to São Carlos 🌎.
-This place flexibility is one of the home office advantages.
+I'm enjoying this nomadic life.
+This place's flexibility and close to my family and friends are some of the home office advantages.

-Besides spending some time coding, in parallel, I'm cultivating good five habits for the next five years to see how they may improve my life.
-Writing ✍️ is one of them and was a reason that motivates me to create this blog.
-So here I'm going to share topics about everything I'm studying.
+Besides my professional life, I have a personal project of cultivating five habits for the next five years to see how they may improve my life.
+Writing is one of them, and it was a reason that motivated me to create this blog and share everything I'm learning.

-Two topics that I'm most interested in are #mental-models and asymmetric opportunities.
+I'm most excited about two topics: #mental-models and asymmetric opportunities.
 Mental models are great because they give you a new perspective on seeing the world, people, and situations.
-If you have an arsenal of mental models that you can use in any case, then the probability of solving the problem or make better decisions increases.
-Asymmetric opportunities are great because they give you a new perspective about how you can apply your knowledge in a new way that the results may be greater than the energy cost you spend.
-Asymmetric opportunities leverage you.
+If you have an arsenal of mental models that you can use in any case, then the probability of solving problems or making better decisions increases immensely.
+Asymmetric opportunities are fantastic because they give you a new perspective about creating and spot opportunities whose upsides are far more significant than the downsides.
+Asymmetric opportunities leverage your time and energy.

-As a side project, I'm creating a project that I call The Network.
+I'm creating a project that I call The Network as a side project.
 We can see it as my second brain.
 I'm making connections among my posts and tags and displaying them in a network diagram.
-The most exciting part is that I can choose any two topics and create a relationship between them.
+The most intriguing part is that I can choose any two topics and create a relationship between them.
 The relationship powers the Zettelkasten method because it may give some insights that I would overlook otherwise.

-I create this page inspired by Derek Sivers' nownownow.com.
+I created this page inspired by Derek Sivers' nownownow.com.